philAteawag/UWO-Dataanalysis/README.md

  2. Compare_groups.ipynb

-    Interactive notebook to create boxplot to compare signal of multiple sensors.
+    Interactive notebook to create boxplots to compare signal of multiple sensors.

+ 3. dataanalyisis2.ipynb

+    can be deleted...

+ 4. explore_data_da.ipynb

+    can be deleted...

+ 5. main.ipynb

+    can be deleted...

+ ### other files

+ 1. config_concept.json

+    This file links similiar measuring sensors.
+Such a file is needed if signal validation (at least the one that ive started) should be outmated.
+    The file is completely incomplete and only shows the necessary structure.

+ 2. requirements.txt

+    Things should run if these packages are installed